leo-arch/clifm/README.md

 </a>
 </details>

-If running on Linux, you can also download and run the [AppImage](https://github.com/leo-arch/clifm/releases/download/v1.7/clifm-1.7-x86_64.AppImage) or install from a [binary package](https://software.opensuse.org//download.html?project=home%3Aarchcrack&package=clifm) provided by the OpenSuse Build System.
+If running on Linux, you can also download and run the [AppImage](https://github.com/leo-arch/clifm/releases/download/v1.7/clifm-1.7-x86_64.AppImage) or install from a [binary package](https://software.opensuse.org//download.html?project=home%3Aarchcrack&package=clifm).

 ### Installing from a clone (Linux/BSD)